WebAssembly/binaryen/README.md

 ## TODO

+ * Waiting for switch to stablize on the spec repo; switches are Nop'ed.
+ * Waiting for an interpreter with module importing support; imports are Nop'ed.
  * Start running the output through WebAssembly interpreters.
 Right now it is likely wrong in many ways.
  * WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
 This requires that you have some reserved space for those variables.
 You can do that with `emcc -s GLOBAL_BASE=1000`.
 We still need to write the code to copy the globals there.
  * Emscripten emits asm.js and JavaScript, that work together using web APIs to do things like print, render, etc. Need to figure out how to test that.